mjhovers/IOP-to-HDP-Migration-Docs/migrate_up_bigsql.md

     python /usr/ibmpacks/scripts/5.0.1.0/upgrade/bigsql_upgrade.py -m Upgrade
     ```

     To perform the upgrade option of the Big SQL upgrade, run the bigsql\_upgrade.py script with the -m option and the value Upgrade.
-Include any additional options as documented in [bigsql\_upgrade.py - Big SQL upgrade utility](upgrade_bigsql_py.md#).
+Include any additional options as documented in [bigsql\_upgrade.py - Big SQL upgrade utility](upgrade_bigsql_py.md#) For example, if you have configured Ambari for non-root access, you should use the -a option.

     When the Upgrade phase is complete, the Big SQL service is not visible in the Ambari dashboard.
 However, the new version of BigInisghts Big SQL is operational and running.
 It is possible to connect applications to the BigInisghts Big SQL server to run sanity tests before proceeding with the Finalize phase of the upgrade.